scott-griffiths/bitstring/doc/functions.rst

 To illustrate this, for the example above this means that the bin and int representations would be ``010001111`` and ``143`` respectively for both MSB0 and LSB0 bit numbering.

-To switch from the default MSB0, use the module level attribute ``bitstring.lsb0``.
+To switch from the default MSB0, use ``bitstring.options.lsb0``.
 This defaults to ``False`` and unless explicitly stated all examples and documentation related to the bitstring module use the default MSB0 indexing.

-    >>> bitstring.lsb0 = True
+    >>> bitstring.options.lsb0 = True

 Slicing is still done with the start bit smaller than the end bit.
 For example: